kristobruh/SARP/README.md

 ## Workflow

-There are two options the program can be ran through: regular **command line run**, and **Snakemake**.
+There are two options the program can be run through: regular **command line run**, and **Snakemake**.
 Regular CLI run is somewhat more straightforward, but is prone to errors caused by e.g. internet connection breakage, and is slower especially on large datasets and target areas.
 Snakemake, on the other hand, offers complete parallellization and significantly higher processing speeds, which is useful in long timeseries.
 Additionally, snakemake creates 'checkpoints', which means that an error does not require restarting the entire process, and automatic retries attempt to complete the process.
 The setup is mostly the same, execpt for the last part, when the scirpt run is called.

 ### 1. Clone repository
 Use `git clone https://gitlab.com/fgi_nls/kauko/chade/sarp.git` to clone the repository to a destination of your liking.